Repaying Student Loans 101

 All Discover Student Loans provide you with a grace period — a period of time when you are not required to make your full (principal + interest) monthly payments, which begin when you enter repayment.
 Depending on your loan type, full monthly payments are not due until 6 or 9 months after you graduate or your enrollment status drops below half-time.

-For borrowers who opted to make $25 fixed monthly payments while in school, the $25 monthly payment is still required during the grace period.
+For borrowers who elected during the application process to make either interest-only or $25 fixed, monthly payments, payments are still required during the grace period.

 The chart below provides information about your grace and repayment periods so you can project when your first payment begins and how long you will be making payments.
 For specific dates, call us or check your account online.

 |Discover Undergraduate Loan||6 months||Up to 15 years|